Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 As is deducted from the obtained results, the three prediction settings, namely S2, S3, and S4, are not equally challenging.
 In Table \ref{ta:DTImodel_result}, AUPR results of all methods in S4 are immensely lower than that in S2 and S3 on all datasets.
-This shows that predicting interactions between test (new) drugs and test (new) targets is the most challenging task.
-Comparing results in S2 and S3, we find that all methods achieve higher AUPR in S3 than S2 on IC, GPCR and E where $LI^t$ is lower than $LI^d$, while the performance of all methods, except for BLM-NII, in S3 is inferior to S2 on NR where $LI^t$ is higher than $LI^d$.
+This shows that predicting interactions between test drugs and test targets is the most challenging task.
+Comparing results in S2 and S3, we find that all methods achieve higher AUPR in S3 than S2 on GPCR, IC, E and DB whose $LI^t$ is lower than $LI^d$.
+While the performance of all methods, except for BLM-NII, in S3 is inferior to S2 on NR, whose $LI^t$ is higher than $LI^d$.
 This indicates that the difficulty of S2 and S3 could be estimated by comparing $LI^d$ and $LI^t$, e.g. S2 is harder than S3 if $LI^d$ is higher than $LI^t$, and vice versa.
 This also verifies the effectiveness of the local imbalance to assess the reliability of drug and target similarities.

+As we previously stated, DTI datasets usually contain many missing interactions, e.g. the four gold standard datasets only contain interactions discovered before they were constructed (in 2007).
+To test the effectiveness of WkNNIR on datasets with fewer missing interactions, we follow the procedure described in \cite{Peska2017Drug-targetApproach} to build updated gold standard datasets that include more validated interactions.
+Specifically, we add newly discovered interactions between drugs and targets in the original datasets recorded in the up-to-date version of KEGG \citep{Kanehisa2017KEGG:Drugs}, DrugBank \citep{Wishart2018DrugBank2018}, ChEMBL \citep{Mendez2019ChEMBL:Data} and Matador \cite{Gunther2008SuperTargetRelationships} databases.
+There are 175, 1350, 3201, 4640 interactions in the four updated dataset, denoted as NR1, GPCR1, IC1 and E1 respectively, with 85, 715, 1725 and 1714 new interactions appended.

+Table \ref{ta:DTImodel_result_newdataset} lists the AUPR results of WkNNIR and four competitive comparing methods on the updated gold datasets.
+BLMNII, BLM-MLkNN and MLkNNSC are not included in the experiments on updated datasets due to their poor performance, as reported in Table \ref{ta:DTImodel_result}.
+In Table \ref{ta:DTImodel_result_newdataset}, we see that WkNNIR is still the best method in S2 and S3.
+In S4, WkNNIR is slightly inferior to WkNN, because the benefit of the interaction recovery used in WkNNIR is not significant when dealing with datasets having fewer missing interactions.
+In addition, comparing the results in Tables \ref{ta:DTImodel_result} and \ref{ta:DTImodel_result_newdataset}, we find that the performance on the updated datasets with less missing interactions is usually better than in the original datasets.
+This verifies that missing interactions indeed hinder DTI prediction methods from achieving better performance.